 Texture Inspired by Nature

-Bamboo, jute, linen-inspired finishes, and handcrafted details are increasingly popular.
+Bamboo, jute, and linen-inspired finishes, along with handcrafted details, are increasingly popular.
 These materials pair well with modern, transitional, and mountain-influenced interiors—adding warmth without overpowering the space.

 What homeowners are choosing: